justinmeiners/efficient-programming-with-components/09_iterators.md

 [cobol]: https://en.wikipedia.org/wiki/COBOL
 [cpp-assert]: https://en.cppreference.com/w/cpp/error/assert

-[^assert]: I think modern compilers have fixed this so you can
+[^assert-modern-compilers]: I think modern compilers have fixed this so you can
     write checks with more confidence that they won't affect release builds.
     Specifically the standard has mandated some rules about when [assert][cpp-assert] is enabled.